maximmenshikov/maximmenshikov/README.md

 ## Hi there!

-I am **Maxim Menshikov**, a static analysis researcher and CEO of @interpretica-io.
+I am **Maxim Menshikov**, a static analysis researcher and CEO of [@interpretica-io](https://github.com/interpretica-io).
 My passion is developing a static analysis framework and all the infrastructure around it.
-Besides that, I have spent many years in reverse engineering.

 Today, my mission is to improve static analysis experience.
 Follow me for the updates on that direction!